vmware-archive/concourse-pipeline-samples/google-cloud-storage-integration/README.md

    - click on *Create Bucket*, enter a Name, select the appropriate storage class for you (e.g. Coldline for simple tests) and the region location;
    - once the bucket is created, you may choose to *Create Folder* for your tests (e.g. releases)
 1. A GCS Account JSON Key file
+   To create one:
    - go to your [GCP account dashboard](https://console.cloud.google.com/home/dashboard);
    - go to *API Manager > Credentials* page;
    - choose *Create Credentials > Service Account Key*;
    - select the appropriate *Service Account* (e.g. App Engine default ...);
    - select *JSON* Key Type and click *Create*;
-   - downloaded the created JSON file and use it in the pipeline definition file
+   - download the created JSON file.
+You will have to paste its content in the pipeline definition file later.

 ##### Configuration steps